 In addition to competitive sport between schools, there is a considerable amount of competition within the School.
 We run an indoor cricket league, where staff and students compete against each other, there are House tournaments and sixth form students have end of term girls v boys friendlies.

-Sports clubs on offer at lunchtime and after school include circuit training, fitness, equestrian and football.
+Sports clubs on offer at lunchtime and after school include circuit training, fitness, table tennis and shooting.